-Over 50 orthopedic and neurosurgeons choose to practice at the Penrose-St. Francis Total Joint & Spine Center.
+Over 50 orthopedic and neurosurgeons choose to practice at the Total Joint & Spine Center.
 Finding the right doctor means focusing on the factors that can actually affect your health.
-Visit our Physicians page to find a doctor that is right for you.
+Find a doctor that is right for you.

 The nursing staff is specialized in the care of joint and spine surgery patients.
 Each morning you will have goals to achieve for the day.
 You will go over your daily goals with your nurse to plan your day.
 The staff will assist you in personal care activities, such as bathing, toileting, and position changes.
 The nurses will also assist you in areas such as pain management, bowel function, medication education, incision care and movement activities such as walking and getting in and out of the chair.